saberdy/udaproject_post_a_blog/README.md

 ## Installation <a name="installation"></a>

 Python 3.8 Libraries used in this project are:
 pandas, numpy and matplotlib.
-The code could be run from pynb file.
+The code could be run from ipynb file.

 ## Data understanding <a name="data%20understanding"></a>